alibaihaqi/java-docs/src/spring-boot/first-rest-api.md

 - path **"/common"**,
 - the response contains 2(two) properties, **success** and **message**

-1. Before we jump into generate path, we might need to create 2 classes,
+1. Before we jump into generate path, we might need to create 2 classes (you can see the sample code below),
-    - CommonController (for the path)
-    - Common

-- CommonController.java
+- src/main/com/alibaihaqi/springboot/springapp/CommonController.java
 ```java [CommonController.java]
 package com.alibaihaqi.springboot.springapp;